 During an interview with Human Resources staff, the auditor confirmed a criminal background check is conducted on all newly hired employees and all employees considered for promotion.
 The facility also conducts criminal background checks for contractors who may have contact with inmates.
 The facility considers prior incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor, who may have contact with inmates.
-A VCIN is conducted on all employees once every five years.
-This is also done for promotions, transfers, and newly hired employees.
+Whenever someone is hired, promoted, or transferred, the agency conducts VCIN on that employee.
+In addition, a VCIN is conducted on all employees every five years.
 The facility asks all applicants and employees who have contact with inmates about previous misconduct in written applications for hiring or promotions, and in any interviews or written self-evaluations conducted as part of reviews of current employees.
-The auditor was advised that this was part of the application template.
-Any staff member that answered affirmatively to any of the misconduct questions would automatically be disqualified.
 The facility imposes upon employees a continuing affirmative duty to disclose any such previous misconduct.
+The auditor was advised that if another agency provided a release of information and requested information pertaining to any former employee's past misconduct, this information would be released to that agency.